Cloud-init support for virtual machines in Azure

 Cloud-init also works across distributions.
 For example, you don't use apt-get install or yum install to install a package.
 Instead you can define a list of packages to install.
 Cloud-init automatically uses the native package management tool for the distro you select.

 We are actively working with our endorsed Linux distro partners in order to have cloud-init enabled images available in the Azure marketplace.
-These images will make your cloud-init deployments and configurations work seamlessly with VMs and VM Scale Sets (VMSS).
+These images will make your cloud-init deployments and configurations work seamlessly with VMs and virtual machine scale sets.
 The following table outlines the current cloud-init enabled images availability on the Azure platform:

 What is the difference between cloud-init and the Linux Agent (WALA)?